OpenElements/maven-support-care/README.md

 For more details, see [our public page](https://open-elements.com/support-care-maven/).

+## Workflow

+Before we decided on what topics we would spend money on we started several discussions with the Apache Maven&trade; team.
+You can find all that in the [discussions section](https://github.com/OpenElements/maven-support-care/discussions) of this repository.
+We extracted epic issues based on the discussions in [this document](https://github.com/OpenElements/maven-support-care/blob/main/epics.md).

 ## Next steps

-We will have an open milestone planning at the [JSail](https://jsail.ijug.eu) unconference.
-That meeting will be done as a face-2-face meeting.
-Until that date we collect ideas for milestones that will be implemented by using ressources of **Support & Care for Apache Maven&trade;** in the [discussions section](https://github.com/OpenElements/maven-support-care/discussions) of this repository.
-Everyone is welcome to add ideas for milestones or comment on milestone ideas.

-We currently extract epic issues based on the discussions in [this document](https://github.com/OpenElements/maven-support-care/blob/main/epics.md).
+We currently specify and estimate the epics that should be funded.
+All that epics will be managed as [issues](https://github.com/OpenElements/maven-support-care/issues) in this repository.

 **Important:** It is not our plan to ignore the [Maven&trade; issue trackers](https://maven.apache.org/issue-management.html) nor [Maven&trade; contribution guidelines](https://maven.apache.org/guides/development/guide-helping.html).
 All issues that are based on the milestones that we will define in the face-2-face meeting will be handled in the Maven&trade; issue trackers and associated work will be reviewed by the wider community before merging.